olga-sorokoletova/Neural-Networks/README.md

 This is the repository of the project proposed for the course of *Neural Networks*.

-This work is implemented using Keras Library and is centered on the idea to **develop the Deep Convolution GAN** that can perform well on [**Anime-Face-Dataset**](https://github.com/bchao1/Anime-Face-Dataset) to generate new anime style images and **explore the latent feature representations**.
+This work is implemented in Tensorflow and is centered on the idea to **develop the Deep Convolution GAN** that can perform well on [**Anime-Face-Dataset**](https://github.com/bchao1/Anime-Face-Dataset) to generate new anime style images and **explore the latent feature representations**.

 The  Jupyter Notebook with the code can be found in the repository files as [code.ipynb](https://github.com/olga-sorokoletova/Neural-Networks/blob/main/scripts/code.ipynb).